davidesner/kbc-salesforce-extractor/README.md

 - when inserting you cannot specify ID field
 - when upserting the upsertField parameter is required
 - when updating the ID field in CSV file is required
 - when deleting, keep in mind that Salesforce's recycle bin can take less records than you are trying to delete, so they will be hard deleted.
+Also the CSV file must contain only ID field